Meet Our Board of Governors

 Francis P. Barron retired from Cravath’s Litigation Department in December 2014.
 His practice focused on providing advice and litigation services related to securities, antitrust and commercial disputes and federal and state regulatory matters.
 Mr. Barron was also a member of the Corporate Governance and Board Advisory practice, counseling boards of directors, board committees and senior management of corporations and financial institutions in connection with government and internal investigations, shareholder demands and derivative litigation, and accounting restatements.
 He earned his B.A.
 Harvard and J.D. from Harvard Law.

-Frank currently serves on Prep’s Board of Governors and is Chair of the Advancement Committee.
+Frank currently serves as the Chair of the Board of Governor's Advancement Committee.

 Jonathan M. Carroll '87